axelvaldez/radical-companies/_posts/children-stories/2024-08-03-how-it-started.markdown

  <p>All the Itsums came together by picked up pieces of love as they formed.
 But Fiat seems very selective.</p>

 <h1>How It Started</h1>
  <p>Fiat turned out to be very divisive.
-It all started when it moved out of the Foundation house with Fear and Threat; they had also very little love in them.</p>
+It all started when it moved out of the Foundation house with Fear and Threat;.
+They all had also very little love in them.</p>
  <p>Then Violence formed in the Fiat house and things really bad.
-The Foundation House almost dissapeared for hundreds of years.
-Until Radical built a little Foundation Shack, and that is where it lived with Love.</p>
+The Foundation House almost dissapeared for hundreds of years.</p>
+ <p>Then Radical built a little Foundation Shack, and that is where it lived with Meaning, Belonging, Decentralization, Transparency, and Exprimentation.</p>

 <h1>How It Ended Up</h1>
- <p>After Radical came to the rescue all ended well.
-But it took a long time and tears.</p>
+ <p>All ended well.
+But it took a long time and a lot of tears.</p>